secretstartups/handbook/content/handbook/security/threat-management/red-team/red-team-roe.md

 - Approval is required from the Senior Manager of Threat Management.
 - Approval is required from everyone defined as a "trusted participant" in the logistics phase.

-### Deconfliction Process
+### Requests for Disclosure

 - Active stealth operations will have a dedicated Slack channel where all trusted participants are invited.
-- The private `#is-this-the-redteam` channel is always available for Security Directors and above to inqure about Red Team activities.
+- The private `#is-this-the-redteam` channel is always available for Security Directors and above to inquire about Red Team activities.
+- Managers and above can [submit an issue using this template](https://gitlab.com/gitlab-com/gl-security/threatmanagement/redteam/redteam-internal/red-team-operations/-/issues/new?issuable_template=request-for-disclosure) to request disclosure of Red Team activities.
+This template contains details on how these issues are handled.
 - If team members ask whether a specific activity or IoC belongs to the Red Team outside of these designated channels, we will follow the process documented in ["Is This The Red Team?"]({{< ref "_index.md#is-this-the-red-team" >}}).
 - If asked in one of the designated Slack channels, the following will happen:
   - Any ongoing stealth activities will be paused until a definitive answer can be provided.